-It may not be very pleasant to witness, but it's quite a common sight and if your puppy begins to eat his own poo, you shouldn't really worry too much because he'll probably grow out of it.
+Whilst it may not be very pleasant to witness, it's quite a common sight and if your puppy begins to eat his own poo, you shouldn't really worry too much because he'll probably grow out of it.

 There may be several reasons why dogs eat poop:

-- One of the most common reasons is boredom, but an anxious or stressed puppy may also develop this habit.
+- One of the most common reasons why dogs eat poop is boredom, but an anxious or stressed puppy may also develop this habit.

-- Dogs that eat poop may simply be copying the behavior of another dog, or after watching you pick up after him, he may be mirroring your behavior.
+- Dogs that eat poop may simply be copying the behaviour of another dog, or after watching you pick up after him, he may be mirroring your behaviour.

 - Your puppy may be attention seeking - let's face it, 'mommy' can get quite animated at the sight of her lovely little puppy eating poop...mission accomplished!